Preview performances: November 1 and 2 at 7.30 pm

 The Playwright Matthew Barber was born in Los Angeles, studied literature, film and theatre at the University of California at Los Angeles and pursued an early career as an arts journalist.
 He lives today in New York, where he writes for stage and film.
 Enchanted April premiered in Connecticut in 2000 and moved to Broadway in 2003, earning the John Gassner Award for Outstanding New American Play and Drama League and Tony Award nominations for Best Play.
 Barber’s latest play, Fireflies, premiered at Connecticut’s Long Wharf Theatre in October 2017.

-Jennifer Sheffield (Lottie Wilton) – This is Jenny’s second appearance with Linden House, beginning with Wanda in last year’s Imaginary Lines.
+Jennifer Sheffield (Rose Arnott) – This is Jenny’s second appearance with Linden House, beginning with Wanda in last year’s Imaginary Lines.
 Favourite credits with other companies include Calendar Girls, A Midsummer Night’s Dream, Dancing at Lughnasa, and Inspecting Carol with the Ottawa Little Theatre, Steel Magnolias with the Valley Players of Almonte, and Vagina Monologues with the Little Theatre Group of Costa Rica.

 Geoffrey Gruson (Frederick Arnott) – Geoff has been acting, directing and administering theatre in the Ottawa area for almost 40 years and is currently Chairman of the Board at the Ottawa Little Theatre.
 This is his second time on the Linden House stage, following last year’s role as Sir Michael Thurston in Imaginary Lines, and he has worked many times with most of this year’s cast.
 Most recently, he appeared in Ottawa Little Theatre’s production of Old Love, directed by Venetia Lawless at the Ottawa Little Theatre.